SilkRose/Pony/src/stories/fluttershy-likes-rainbow-dash/fluttershy-likes-rainbow-dash.md

 Fluttershy blushed as she waited for Rainbow to answer.

-Rainbow Dash stood there mouth agape in shock, she had definitely not expected this from Fluttershy.
-She took a moment and thought then said, "Um.. sure Fluttershy, where were you thinking?"
+Rainbow Dash stood there, mouth agape in shock, she had definitely not expected this from Fluttershy.
+She took a moment and thought then said, "Um... sure, Fluttershy, where were you thinking?"

 "Sugarcube Corner, tonight at six?"
 Fluttershy said as her blushed intensified.